 How do I copy a web page link?

-Copying the link (URL) of the web page you are currently on can be achieved by copying the address in the Address bar and pasting the address into another program.
-For example, in the picture below you can see that the Computer Hope URL is "http://www.computerhope.com/" is highlighted.
+Duplicating the linking address (URL) of the web page you are currently on can be achieved by highlighting and copying the text in the address bar, and then pasting it into another program.
+There are many ways to go about this process, several of which are detailed in the sections below.

-Bonus Tip: Many web pages, including Computer Hope, have a "Share" or "E-Mail" link on the page that allows you to share a page with friends.
+Tip: Many web pages, including Computer Hope, have a Share or E-Mail link that allows you to share it with friends.

-Some web pages may have a long URL that can present new problems when it is copied into another program, especially an e-mail.
-If the link is long (more than 60 characters) copy and paste the URL into a web page that creates a short link.
+Some web pages may have a long URL that can present problems when it is pasted into another program, especially an e-mail.
+If the link you are interested in is long (more than 60 characters), copy and paste the URL into a web page that creates a short link.
 Our favorite short link service is Tiny URL.

-Tip: As mentioned in the above link, there are also many different browser add-ons that you can use to make copying long addresses even easier.
+Tip: There are also many browser add-ons that you can utilize to make copying long addresses easier.

-To copy a link within a web page or the link of pictures on a web page, right-click the link or image and click Copy Shortcut or Copy Link Location.
-Finally, you can also view the properties of the link and copy the URL from within the properties.
+To copy the address to a link or image within a web page, right-click the link or image and select Copy link address or Copy image from the dropdown menu that appears.
+Alternatively, users may view the properties of the link and copy the URL from within that menu.